 To read CSV formatted data, you need to specify a separator character (such as a comma or a pipe) for values.
 You can also indicate whether or not the file has a header.
 When the Extensible Common Data Framework parses CSV, each row becomes a row in the stream.
 Columns are identified by the separator character, which can be a comma, a pipe, or any other character you designate. s-Server matches data types according to its Ingestion Rules for CSV.

 Note: You can also input data in larger chunks and parse it later using the Parser UDX ).
 This UDX calls the parsers listed above in a function.
-For more information on using functions, see the topic Transforming Data in s-Server in this guide.
+For more information on using functions, see the topic Transforming Data in s-Server.

 The s-Server trace log includes information on readers' and parsers' progress.
 See Periodic Parser Statistics Logging in the Administering Guavus SQLstream guide.